theianrobertson/sourdough/my_first_loaf.md

 - Slash the dough slightly off the centre line with a razor blade/sharp knife, or use scissors to snip it
 - Bake covered for 20 minutes, then uncovered for 15-20 at 450°.
 - Cool completely (or mostly) before cutting and eatin'

+## Starter Maintenance

+Typically I bake once a week.
+I feed the starter in the evening, then whatever is left the next morning after mixing up the levain goes into the fridge in a sealed jar.
+That is the starter that goes into the next feeding the next week.
+If I'm unable to bake some week, I'll usually feed the starter anyway, throwing out the remainder that's not needed (i.e. I'll mix up ~40g starter from the fridge with 40g water & 40g flour, throw out the rest of the starter, leave the mix on the counter for 12 hours loosely covered, then back into the fridge tightly covered).
+You can also mix the extra starter you were going to throw out into pancake/waffle batter, banana bread, anything else you'd put flour in.
+Just reduce the amount of liquid in the recipe and adjust the mixing process.

+I have gone more than a week in between feedings, and the starter has been relatively OK.
+I have done a couple of feeding cycles before baking in that case (i.e. feed, 12 hours, feed, 12 hours all at room temp), but not sure if it's necessary.
+The ideal state would probably be to feed it twice a day every day, but I don't bake every day.